richmanbtc/alphapool-tools/README.md

 application failed to start: not available

 - I don't know what caused it, but I think it stopped happening when I added more memory.

+ip address

+- cloud run jobs instance ip address seems to be always located in us
+- ip address can be changed by https://cloud.google.com/run/docs/configuring/connecting-vpc